Optimity Limited, is a managed service provider.

 Your legal rights

-Under certain circumstances, you have rights under data protection laws in relation to your personal data.
-These rights are listed below:
+Under certain circumstance, you have the right under data protection laws in relation to your personal data:

 What we may need from you

-We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data.
+Where you wish to exercise one of the rights listed above, we may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.